Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Method

 \subsection{Spatial Knowledge Reference~(SKR)}

 One of the challenges in few-shot FGVC is the limited number of samples, which results in the subclass features becoming highly scattered when mapped to a high-dimensional space.
 Consequently, the classifier struggles to identify clear and distinct subclass feature boundaries in the high-dimensional space, significantly affecting the accuracy and performance of FGVC tasks.
 We argue that leveraging the knowledge from other datasets as a reference can significantly enhance the model's understanding of similar instances.

+One reason to consider is that data from a similar class tends to be closer in high-dimensional space.
+As shown in Figure~\ref{add1}.

+It can be observed that CUB exhibits significant overlap in feature distribution with NABirds, Stanford Dogs, and Oxford-Pet, as well as Stanford Cars and CompCar, with the distribution distances noticeably closer compared to other classes of data.
+Referencing similar datasets can help the model understand the subtle differences between instances within similar features, encouraging the model to find clear and distinct boundaries for fine-grained features in the high-dimensional space.
 However, existing research on few-shot FGVC fails to utilize foundational knowledge from similar data, as the datasets' training processes are disjointed.
 Additionally, directly applying knowledge from other datasets not only fails to improve the model's performance but also leads to severe learning degradation.

 To address these issues, we have designed a knowledge reference module, which aims to effectively incorporate knowledge from other datasets in a coherent manner during the training process.
 This module allows the model to benefit from the shared knowledge of similar data, leading to improved performance in few-shot FGVC tasks.